 A district energy system is one that centralizes heating and cooling energy generation and distributes this energy to a larger area including many buildings, such as a neighbourhood.
-District energy systems have traditionally used high temperature boiler plants that distribute high temperature water through insulated steel piping; this heat is then used directly at each building.
+District energy systems traditionally use high-temperature boiler plants that distribute high-temperature water through insulated steel piping; this heat is then used directly at each building.

 More recently, lower temperature systems are being used which allow much easier tie-in of renewable energy generation and eliminate the need for boiler plants.